Oxford Acceptance Rate 2025 – The Definitive Guide

 Acceptance Rate: 21.4%

-RAMES stands for Religion & Asian & Middle Eastern Studies and was by far the least popular course at Oxford in both 2023 and 2024.
-Although it saw an over 400% increase in applications in 2024, it still only admitted 3 students onto the course.
-Despite these admissions statistics, the course continues to be open for applications.
+RAMES stands for Religion & Asian & Middle Eastern Studies and has been by far the least popular course at Oxford for the past 3 years.
+The course had previously seen just 3 applicants in 2023, but has since seen an increase in demand.
+However, only one student was accepted in 2025, leading to a sharp drop in acceptance rate.
+Despite these admissions statistics, the course continues to be open for applications

 Oxford Theology & Religion Acceptance Rate